What do you tweet?

-Twitter only allows you to send 280 characters, which doesn’t seem much.
+Twitter only allows you to send 280 characters, which doesn’t seem like much.
 But that is not all.
 It used to be only 140 characters, and the vast majority of Tweets still are closer to the 140-character length than longer.
 It’s difficult to say something meaningful in such a short amount of text.
 But that doesn’t mean that Twitter is superficial or only used to tweet about frivolous things.
 Many people who are new to Twitter aren’t sure what to say, or why updates about whatever they’re doing would be interesting to others.
 But there are actually many aspects of your day-to-day work that would be of very practical use to others.
 Have a look at some lists of feeds from journalists, PR-types, writers, and thought leaders in social media.
-Check out what kinds of information they share, to get an idea of how you really can say something useful and engaging in 140 characters.
+Check out what kinds of information they share, to get an idea of how you really can say something useful and engaging in 280 characters.

 The appropriate tone for a professional twitter account needn’t be overly formal – you can be chatty and conversational, and allow your personality to come through.
 In fact, you’ll have to be a bit informal if you want to fit everything in!
 Even if tweeting on behalf of an organization, you need to be engaging rather than formal.
 Do remember though, if you’re tweeting in any professional capacity, that Twitter is a very public medium, and that your tweets can be kept by others, even if you delete them (more on this on Day 10).
 Don’t say anything you wouldn’t normally say openly in a work context.

 Some examples of what you might tweet about:

 - an article you’re reading that’s interesting or a book you recommend

 - breaking stories that you’re following on Twitter/other media

 - interesting/innovative/insightful thoughts you have about a trending topic

 - a workshop, webinar, seminar or conference you’re going to – others may not have known about it, may want to meet you if they’re also going to be there, or may want to ask you about it if they can’t make it